ncredinburgh/JavaForSmallTeams/style/700_use_final_liberally.md

 Each team should agree a policy for making final variables.

-At a minimum, everything should be made final within large method.
+At a minimum, everything should be made final within large methods.
 This may also be extended to shorter methods at the team's discretion.
 A blanket policy has the advantage of being easy to automate/understand.
 A more nuanced policy is harder to communicate.

 When working with legacy code, making parameters and variables final is also a useful first step in gaining understanding of the method before re-factoring.
 Methods that have proved difficult to express in smaller chunks will also become easier to understand when single assignment variables are final.